Mufasa8066/Digital-Adthan-Clock/README.md

 # Digital Adthan Clock
-As Muslims, it is essential to maintain a presence of our faith in our homes.
-Living in the USA, we face certain limitations on how much we can incorporate our religious practices into our daily lives.
-One prominent feature of a Muslim household in Islamic countries is the sound of the adhan, the call to prayer performed five times a day.
-Typically, every home is within earshot of a mosque, allowing everyone to hear the adhan when it is time for prayer.
-However, in the US, there are fewer mosques, and they are often restricted from broadcasting the adhan loudly for the community.
+In Muslim-majority countries, the adhan, or call to prayer, is a beautiful and essential feature of daily life, resonating from mosques and reminding everyone of the prayer times.
+Living in the USA, we face certain limitations in incorporating this important aspect of our faith into our daily lives.
+One significant challenge is the limited number of mosques and the restrictions they often face in broadcasting the adhan loudly for the community.

 To address this, I have decided to design a digital clock that will play the adhan at the appropriate prayer times.
+This digital clock will be a valuable addition to Muslim households, ensuring that we can maintain a strong presence of our faith within our homes, regardless of our geographical location.

+*Note: There are digital adhan clocks available on the market.
+This is just to showcase the step-by-step process of designing one on my own.*
 # Requirements
 To design our digital clock for Muslim households, we need the following features: